Textiles

 It is important to us that garment and household textiles, which are a regular component of our weekly special buys, are produced in an environmentally and socially sound way.
 Our goal for the future is to further expand our range of sustainable textiles and create even greater transparency in ALDI’s supply chain.

 Most of our textile products are manufactured in production facilities in Asia.
 Our Corporate Responsibility (CR) team works closely with our textile business partners to support them in the implementation of our CR standards.
 Additionally, our colleagues based in Hong Kong and Bangladesh are frequently in the production facilities to assess the conditions on the ground.
-While we strive to improve working conditions in our production facilities, we also look at other stages of our supply chain, from cotton production to dyeing and finishing of garments.
+While we strive to improve working conditions in our production facilities, we also look at other stages of our supply chain, from design to cotton production to dyeing and finishing of garments.

 Our Action